How Many Skills Should You Have on LinkedIn?

 Let’s look at how many skills you should add and how to pick the ones that help you stand out.

-A recruiter’s job includes reviewing a candidate’s experience, education, interviewing them, and talking to references.
-However, hirers on LinkedIn today explicitly use skills data automations to filter applications and fill roles.
+A recruiter’s job includes reviewing a candidate’s experience and education, interviewing them, and speaking with references.

 linkedin skills